 4. Turn the PCM over and remove the three screws.
 Take the cover off the PCM.

-> 5. Remove the two nuts holding the coils onto the valves, and remove the white cable connector from the top of the circuit board.
+5. The valve in the middle position is the Apply/Up valve.
+The other valve is the Release/Down valve.
+Remove the two nuts holding the coils onto the valves, and remove the white cable connector from the top of the circuit board.

-> 6. Remove the coils and the wiring harness by sliding them up.
+6. Remove the coils and the wiring harness by sliding them up.

 7. Remove the stem (also called tube) of the valve in question by unscrewing it from the sub base.
 Note that the plunger inside the stem will fall out if you don't hold it in.

 8. Inspect the pad on the plunger and the sealing surface of the sub base that the pad contacts.
 Note that it is normal for the pad to have a dent in it but it should not be jagged and/or falling apart.

 9. Remove the sub base by removing the four Phillips screws.
 Note the orientation of the sub base even though there is a guide pin for it.
 Inspect the sealing surfaces on the manifold that the valves attach to and inspect the bottom of the sub base.

 10. If necessary clean the surfaces with a light solvent like glass cleaner or alcohol.
 Blow some clean dry air or nitrogen through the manifold.